SuleimanFarah/sunpy/SOCIS/2019/SOCIS-2019-Swapnil-Sharma.md

 ## ABSTRACT

 Space weather studies Sun-Earth interaction events.
 One of these, is the effect of solar flares have on our civilisation.
 The forecast of solar flares is not a solved problem, and many approaches have been tried.
-Sunspotter is a citizen science project that asked volunteers to classify solar active regions by their complexity - as it’s believed complexity has a direct relationship with their activity.
-With more than 25,000 volunteers and millions of classifications produced, we’ve got a very nice dataset that can be used to train a neural network.
-The images used come from the MDI instrument, which is onboard of SoHO - the NASA-ESA mission that’s been observing the sun for more than two decades.
+Sunspotter is a citizen science project that asked volunteers to classify solar active regions by their complexity - as it's believed complexity has a direct relationship with their activity.
+With more than 25,000 volunteers and millions of classifications produced, we've got a very nice dataset that can be used to train a neural network.
+The images used come from the MDI instrument, which is onboard of SoHO - the NASA-ESA mission that's been observing the sun for more than two decades.

 ## DESCRIPTION